The Ultimate Staycation Road Trip in Devon and Cornwall

 Lanhydrock

-Another wonderful National Trust estate to visit is Lanhydrock just south of Bodmin in Cornwall.
+Another wonderful National Trust estate to visit is Lanhydrock, just south of Bodmin in Cornwall.
 This sprawling estate has acres of land for walks and an incredibly beautiful Victorian manor house to view.
-The gardens are, of course stunningly maintained and this location is a wonderful place to visit for the day.
+The gardens are, of course, stunningly maintained, and this location is a wonderful place to visit for the day.
 Discover the ancient woodlands and tranquil riverside paths.
 You can even hire a bike to make the most of the grounds.
 Beautiful in all seasons, Lanhydrock is the perfect road trip addition to your Devon and Cornwall vacation.

 Locations to visit nearby: Newquay, Cotehele, Bodmin Moor.